Is There New Physics Beyond 30 TeV in the BOAT?: Abstract

 \section{Abstract}

-We show that the GRB~221009A spectrum detected by LHAASO can be used to probe effects of quadratic subluminal Lorentz Invariance Violation (LIV) through the enhancement of the observed flux at the highest energies.
-In particular, we argue that excesses in the GRB~221009A data currently classified as non-detections at energies $E \gtrsim 30$~TeV warrant further investigation, as they may indicate a recovery of the intrinsic source spectrum consistent with the LIV-induced suppression of $\gamma\gamma \to e^-e^+$ interactions within the quadratic subluminal scenario.
-This would increase the accessible parameter space of the energy scale of new physics.
+The exceptionally bright gamma-ray burst GRB~221009A, detected up to multi-TeV energies by the LHAASO observatory, provides a unique opportunity to probe possible deviations from standard photon propagation at extreme energies.
+In particular, it allows to test quadratic subluminal Lorentz Invariance Violation (LIV) scenarios through a potential enhancement of the observed flux at the highest energies.
+We argue that excesses in the GRB~221009A data currently classified as non-detections at energies $E \gtrsim 30$~TeV warrant further investigation, as they may indicate a recovery of the observable spectrum consistent with the LIV-induced suppression of $\gamma\gamma \to e^-e^+$ interactions during propagation.
+The absence of such a signature would allow one to exclude previously unexplored regions of the parameter space associated with the energy scale of new physics.